yanyongyu/githubkit/docs/usage/configuration.md

 ### `timeout`

 The `timeout` option is used to set the request timeout.
 You can pass a float, `None` or `httpx.Timeout` to this field.
 By default, the requests will never timeout.
 See [Timeout](https://www.python-httpx.org/advanced/timeouts/) for more information.

+### `ssl_verify`

+The `ssl_verify` option is used to customize the SSL certificate verification.
+By default, githubkit enables the SSL certificate verification.
+If you want to disable the SSL certificate verification, you can set this option to `False`.
+Or you can provide a custom ssl context to this option.
+See [SSL](https://www.python-httpx.org/advanced/ssl/) for more information.

 ### `cache_strategy`